PolicyStat/jobs/README.md

 Depending on the position you are applying for, the interview process may be slightly different.
-Full details provided in the automated email sent out after you apply.
+Full details will be provided in an email sent out after you apply.

 0. You apply
 1. Application review